-If you’re tired of having to remember to pay your credit card balance or minimum payment manually, each month, you may have found yourself curious about autopay options offered by your issuer.
+If you’re tired of having to remember to pay your credit card balance or minimum payment manually each month, consider inquiring about autopay options offered by your issuer.

 Automatic payment options are offered on many billing platforms such as utilities, subscription services and memberships.
 Despite the prevalence of autopay in other industries, however, many consumers find autopay to be confusing when it comes to credit cards.
 Here’s what you need to know before enrolling in autopay with your credit card issuer.

 Automatic payments or “autopay” is a feature offered by most credit card issuers that allows you to have your balance or minimum payment automatically paid from a bank account when your statement is posted.
 You can set up autopay with your credit card issuer over the phone or online.
 The payment may come out of your bank account on the bill due date or your credit card issuer may allow you to choose another payment date.
 You can discontinue the feature at any time.

 Who offers autopay?